sammyrTX/Python-Baseball_Project/notes.md

    - Convert main Innings For Loop which loops through nine innings to a While loop that checks for the completion of nine innings.
 After nine innings the scores are checked for a tie.
-Need to incorporate extra innings if there is a tie.
+Need to incorporate extra innings if there is a tie.   *** Keeping for Loop, checking for tie after nine innings

    - Review some functions and switch arguments to lists and unpack arguments within the function